 - 1. Any action that violates existing Board policy or public law. - 2.
 Transmitting, accessing, uploading, downloading, or distributing offensive, profane, pornographic, obscene, illegal activities or sexually explicit materials. - 3.
 Hacking or wiping the digital device in any way. - 4.
 Changing or removing digital device settings, restrictions and configuration profiles (exceptions include personal settings such as font size, brightness, volume, etc.) - 5.
-Installation of games, social media or other apps not directly related to course work. - 6.
+Installation of games, social media, proxy websites, VPNs or other apps not directly related to course work. - 6.
 Use of sites selling term papers, book reports and other forms of student work. - 7.
-Use of messaging services such as MSN Messenger, Yahoo Messenger, Textie, TextMe, Snapchat, Whatsapp, etc. - 8.
+Use of messaging services such as Discord, Facebook Messenger, Instagram, Remind, Snapchat, TikTok, WhatsApp, etc. - 8.
 Use of outside data disks or external attachments without prior approval from the administration. - 9.
-Use of the school's Internet/E-mail accounts for financial or commercial gain or for any illegal activity. - 10.
-Spamming-Sending mass or inappropriate emails. - 11.
-Use of anonymous and/or false communications such as MSN Messenger, Yahoo Messenger. - 12.
-Gaining access to other student's accounts, files, and/or data. - 13.
+Use of the school's Internet/email accounts for financial or commercial gain or for any illegal activity. - 10.
+Use of the school's Internet/email accounts to send bulk emails. - 11.
+Gaining access to other student's accounts, files, and/or data. - 12.
+Sharing account credentials with fellow students. - 13.
 Giving out personal information, for any reason, over the Internet.
 This includes, but is not limited to, setting up Internet accounts including those necessary for social chat rooms, eBay, email, Facebook, etc. - 14.
 Participation in credit card fraud, electronic forgery or other forms of illegal behavior. - 15.
-Vandalism (any malicious attempt to harm or destroy hardware, software or data, including, but not limited to, the uploading or creation of computer viruses or computer programs that can infiltrate computer systems and/or damage software components) of school equipment will not be allowed. - 16.
-Bypassing the Fort Payne City Schools' Web filter through a web proxy. - 17.
-Committing an act of Cyber bullying.
-Cyber bullying is addressed in Fort Payne City Schools Code of Conduct.
-Cyber bullying involves the use of information and communication technologies to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.
+Any malicious attempt to harm or destroy software or data, including, but not limited to, the uploading or creation of computer viruses or computer programs that can infiltrate computer systems and/or damage software components of school equipment will not be allowed. - 16.
+Deliberately damaging or vandalizing the device or the protective case.
+This includes, but is not limited to removing components or parts, intentionally breaking the screen, applying unauthorized personal decorations, tampering with district identification or asset tags. - 17.
+Bypassing the Fort Payne City Schools' Internet filter through a web proxy, VPN, application or website. - 18.
+Committing an act of Cyberbullying.
+Cyberbullying is addressed in Fort Payne City Schools Code of Conduct.
+Cyberbullying involves the use of information and communication technologies to support deliberate, repeated, and hostile behavior by an individual or group that is intended to harm others.